Dear urban sketchers,

 Please see examples of blog posts contributed by sketch correspondents at previous symposiums:

-We are now recruiting for two international correspondents to also serve on the symposium correspondent team.
-These two correspondents will receive five nights’ lodging and airfare.
-All three correspondents will receive an Open Pass, which allows access to all events, including workshops and demos, as spectators.
+We will also be recruiting for one international correspondent to also serve on the symposium correspondent team.
+The international correspondent will receive five nights’ lodging and airfare.
+Both correspondents will receive an Open Pass, which allows access to all events, including workshops and demos, as spectators.
 (Registration and participation in specific workshops and demos would not be possible.)

-The Editorial Team and Executive Board will evaluate applications based on how well candidates meet the stated requirements.
+Symposium planning team and Executive Board will evaluate applications based on how well candidates meet the stated requirements.
 Because Urban Sketchers is a worldwide organization, global diversity of the correspondents will also be considered.
-Selected candidates will be announced by the end of April.
+Selected candidates will be announced by the end of December.